UniversalDependencies/docs/_pcm-dep/ccomp.md

 udver: '2'
 ---

-The `ccomp` link is used for clausal dependents which are core arguments when the subject is not controlled.
+The `ccomp` link is used for clausal dependents which are core arguments, when the subject is not controlled.
 However, when the subject is controlled, we use the [xcomp]() link.

 ~~~ conllu
 # visual-style 3 8 ccomp	color:blue